Research Policy Handbook

 4. Human Research Protection Program Policies

-The VP and Dean or Associate Dean has approved the policies that constitute the HRPP.
-The VP and Dean may add or modify policies as necessary and appropriate to incorporate changes in the law and accreditation standards and to improve the effectiveness of protections for human subjects.
+The VPDoR has approved the policies that constitute the HRPP.
+The VPDoR or designee may add or modify policies as necessary and appropriate to incorporate changes in the law and accreditation standards and to improve the effectiveness of protections for human participants.

 5. Compliance and Monitoring

-The IRBs acting on behalf of the five organizations covered by the HRPP will institute a continual process for reviewing and monitoring human subject research and its compliance with the HRPP.
+The IRBs acting on behalf of the organizations covered by the HRPP institute a continual process for reviewing and monitoring human subject research and its compliance with the HRPP.

-1. Prospective and continuing review of each research protocol involving human subjects, including an evaluation of its risks and benefits to the human subjects
+- Prospective and continuing review of each research protocol involving human participants, including an evaluation of its risks and benefits to human participants

-3. Receiving, evaluating and conducting reviews concerning reports of unanticipated problems, possible non-compliance, and other information and incidents that might affect its approval of the protocol or the subjects' willingness to continue to participate
+- Receiving, evaluating, and conducting reviews concerning reports of unanticipated problems, possible non-compliance, and other information and incidents that might affect its approval of the protocol or the participants' willingness to continue to participate

 7. Training Concerning the HRPP

-Stanford University and its affiliates train and require documentation of training for all investigators, research staff, students, IRB members and staff, and others engaged in human subject research about the requirements of the HRPP.
+Stanford University and its affiliates require training and documentation of training for all investigators, research staff, students, IRB members and staff, and others engaged in human subject research about the requirements of the HRPP.

 8. Non-compliance

-Anyone who knows that, or has reason to believe that human research is being conducted in a manner that is not in compliance with the HRPP must report the matter promptly to the Director of Research Compliance, or the VP and Dean.
-All reported matters will be reviewed in a timely manner and, when possible, will be handled confidentially.
+Anyone who knows that, or has reason to believe that human research is being conducted in a manner that is not in compliance with the HRPP must report the matter promptly to the Director of Research Compliance, or the VPDoR.
+All reported matters will be reviewed in a timely manner and, to the extent possible, will be handled confidentially.
 Where appropriate, sanctions will be considered and imposed.
 Any attempt to retaliate against a person for reporting possible non-compliance with the HRPP may itself be considered a violation of the HRPP.

 9. Sanctions